SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/general-concepts.md

 **SmartREST 2.0**

 Alternatively the static template 507 may be used.
-The template changes status from EXECUTING to FAILED for all operations of given type or of any type.
+The template changes the status from EXECUTING to FAILED for all operations of the given type or for all types.

 ### Idempotent cases